hargoniX/bachelor/thesis/thesis.typ

   preventing the driver from its regular operations which usually means a crash.

 // Explain, in one sentence, how you tackled the research question.
-In this thesis, we show that formally verifying the interaction of a driver with the @NIC is possible by implementing a model of the target hardware and using @BMC to prove that they cooperate correctly.
+In this thesis, we show that formally verifying the interaction of a driver with the @NIC is possible.
+We do this by implementing a model of the target hardware and using @BMC to prove that they cooperate correctly.

 // How did you go about doing the research that follows from your big idea?
 To show that the concept is viable in practice we implement a driver for the widely used Intel 82599 @NIC.
-This is done on the L4.Fiasco @l4doc microkernel so misbehavior of the driver can barely affect the system as a whole in the first place.
+This is done on the L4.Fiasco @l4doc microkernel, which provides a minimal trusted code base for our verification effort to build upon.

 On top of that, we use the Rust programming language which guarantees additional safety properties out of the box.
-The driver and model themselves use a custom Rust DSL in the spirit of `svd2rust` to make correct peripheral access easier.
+The driver and model themselves use a custom Rust @DSL, based on ideas developed by the Rust Embedded @WG, to make correct peripheral access easier.
 Finally, we show, using the Kani @BMC, that the driver correctly cooperates with a model of the 82599 where correctly means that:
-- The driver doesn't panic
+- The driver doesn't panic (safety)
-- The driver doesn't put the model into an undefined state
+- The driver doesn't put the model into an undefined state (safety)
-- The driver receives all packets that are received by the model
+- The driver receives all packets that are received by the model (correctness)
-- The driver correctly instructs the model to send packets
+- The driver correctly instructs the model to send packets (correctness)

 This thesis can be split roughly into three parts.
 First we give brief introductions to L4 in @l4, Rust in @rust, verification of Rust in @formal-rust, and the Intel 82599 in @intel-nic.